RCA'S SUSTAINING CORPORATE SPONSORS

 The Association of Public-Safety Communications Officials International (APCO) is a member driven association of communications professionals that provides leadership; influences public safety communications decisions of government and industry; promotes professional development; and, fosters the development and use of technology for the benefit of the public.

 The Antique Wireless Association was formed in 1952 and is an educational non-profit chartered by the State of New York.
 AWA operates the Antique Wireless Museum in Bloomfield, New York dedicated to preserving and sharing the history of technology used to communicate and entertain from the first telegram to today’s wireless text messaging.
+For details on benefits to RCA members of this partnership, click HERE.

 The Electronic Technicians Association International (ETA), founded in 1978, provides industry-recognized certifications for its members with career training from approved providers.
 ETA’s certifications align with the ISO-17024 standard.
+For details on benefits to RCA members of this partnership, click HERE.

 IWCE is the authoritative event for education, networking and collaboration in the communications technology marketplace.
 IWCE features over 370 exhibitors showcasing the latest products and technology in the industry.
 From land mobile radio, to wireless mobility… voice, video, data and everything in between.